cyverse-archive/NotificationAgent/README.markdown

 for jobs for which the current job status doesn't match the status most recently seen by the notification agent for that job.
 One notification will be generated for every job for which an inconsistent state is detected.

-At the time of this writing, the job status tracking mechanism has been changed for the notification agent in general, but not for the code that generates notifications for jobs whose status has changed while the notificaiton agent was down.
-This can result in duplicate notificaitons under some circumstances.
-This problem will be fixed in an upcoming release.

 ## Installation and Configuration